Leaves of Absence

 An employee is entitled to time off at full pay for certain types of active or inactive duty in the National Guard or as a Reserve of the Armed Forces.

 Please contact the Provost's Office for more information about requesting faculty leave.
-For more information, please view the Faculty Handbook.
+For more information, please view policies and regulations.